 This is a dense and rustic plum cake.
 Ground almonds give it texture, honey adds sweetness, and the sourness of the fresh plums balances all.
 Don't expect a spongy cake with some fruit.
 Every flavor in this recipe owns its place.

-Plums get all the credit for making the best-looking rustic cakes ever, don't they?
-And also tarts, let's not forget the all-time favorite crumble plum tart.
+I think plums get all the credit for making the best-looking rustic cakes ever.

-Plums, especially red ones, can be too sour or mushy, making them the perfect ingredient for lifting up a pie or cake.
+Plums, especially red ones, can be too sour or mushy, making them the perfect ingredient for adding to a pie or cake.

-A great example is this almond plum cake, which is dense, moist, and full of flavor.
-Very different from the classic vanilla cake with plums.
+This almond plum cake is dense, moist, and full of flavor.
+Don't expect an airy, spongy crumb.
+This recipe is very different from the classic vanilla cake with plums.

-I mention this gadget every time I use plums in a recipe.
 The best and easiest way to pit plums is with an apple corer.
+The core comes off impeccably without much flesh attached.

-I like to cut wedges that would fit in a bite.
+I like to cut wedges that will fit in a bite.
 So I cut each half plum into 3 or 4 pieces.

 I like to make a circle and fill the center with extra wedges.
-The way the plums are arranged is irrelevant when it comes to flavor, but a pretty cake is always a good idea, it's more enticing.
+The way the plums are arranged is irrelevant when it comes to flavor, but a pretty cake is always more enticing.

 - Plums: I love red plums, but any type you like will work.
 Use firm ones, not soft overripen ones as they don't cut well or hold their shape.